dmustanger/7dtd-ServerTools/README.md

 ### Description
 Enables the chat commands /day and /day7.

-Using these will respond with the days left until a horde night as well as the current server FPS, count of mobs, animals, minibikes, and supply crates
+Using these will respond with the days left until a horde night as well as the current server FPS, count of mobs, animals, minibikes, and supply crates.

 ## Died
 ```xml